Analysis | Contrary to Trump’s assurance, the U.S. isn’t ‘rounding the corner’ on the coronavirus

 The IHME is the Institute for Health Metrics and Evaluation.
 It has, as indicated, projected that the death toll from the virus in the United States will exceed 400,000 by the end of the year.

 This is notable in part because the IHME’s projections have been used in the past by the White House itself to estimate the trajectory of the outbreak.
-After initially assuming that the pandemic would peak in the spring and the death toll flatten, the group’s projections have grown increasingly stark, with the number of anticipated deaths consistently being adjusted upward.
+After initially assuming the pandemic would peak in the spring and the death toll flatten, the group’s projections have grown increasingly stark, with the number of anticipated deaths consistently being adjusted upward.

 Coronavirus updates: Labor Day could fuel another rise in infections if people aren’t cautious, experts say